This page in brief ….

 So the minimalists generally regard the early parts of the Bible (Abraham, Moses, Joshua, etc) as almost totally unhistorical while the maximalists accept at least a fair portion of it as historical.
 Both sides conclude that the later period (1st millennium BCE) is basically historical, though there is still disagreement about many aspects.

 In the discussion which follows, I have tried to consider both viewpoints, and take a middle view, which I think is the most common view among scholars.
-I think both the maximalists (who tend to be christians defending the Bible) and the minimalists (who tend to be sceptical non-believers) can both be very selective in the evidence they use.
+I think both the maximalists (who tend to be christians defending the Bible or Jews defending the modern nation of Israel’s right to live in the land) and the minimalists (who tend to be sceptical non-believers) can both be very selective in the evidence they use.

 Most scholars regard the first 11 chapters of Genesis (creation through to Noah) as being legendary or mythical.
 The creation and flood stories have strong similarities to Akkadian (Mesopotanian) myths, which appear to have been re-told to emphasise the role of the Hebrew God Yahweh instead of the polytheistic gods of Mesopotamia.